darijasart/darijasart.github.io/content/projects/there-is-no-i/index.no.md

 **Enhet (NO) / Oneness (EN) / Vienis (LT)**
 Litauen, 2008.
 Video

-# PROSJEKT «THERE IS NO "I"» / FOTO
+# Prosjekt «There is no "I"» / foto

 ![](There_is_no_I_1.jpg)
 ![](There_is_no_I_15.jpg)